-- 1. Details contained in the application; - 2.
-Responses from consultees and members of the public; - 3.
-Further information that SEPA may have sought from the applicant; - 4.
-Findings of SEPA inspections carried out at the applicant's premises; - 5.
-Government Policy (including that contained in Cm 24262, Cm29193 and the Policy Statement on long term management of LLW in the UK4); - 6.
-The UK strategy on the discharge of radioactive waste5 and Statutory Guidance6; - 7.
-Data relating to disposals of radioactivity from the site; - 8.
-Habits survey data; - 9.
-Environmental monitoring data and assessment; and - The Radioactive Substances (Basic Safety Standards) (Scotland) Direction 2000 including assessment of doses to members of the critical group in the vicinity of the site. - (Some members of the public close to nuclear installations are assumed to receive higher doses than other members of the population.
+- 1. Details contained in the application - 2.
+Responses from consultees and members of the public - 3.
+Further information that SEPA may have sought from the applicant - 4.
+Findings of SEPA inspections carried out at the applicant's premises - 5.
+Government Policy (including that contained in Cm 242610 Cm291911 and the Policy Statement on long term management of LLW in the UK)12 - 6.
+The UK strategy on the discharge of radioactive waste13 and Statutory Guidance14 - 7.
+The Radioactive Substances (Basic Safety Standards) (Scotland) Direction 2000 including assessment of doses to members of the critical group in the vicinity of the site and an assessment of the collective dose - 8.
+Data relating to disposals of radioactivity from the site - 9.
+Habits survey data - 10.
+Environmental monitoring data and assessment

+Some members of the public close to nuclear installations are assumed to receive higher doses than other members of the population.
 This is due to their higher than average consumption of certain foodstuffs (as established by habits surveys), frequenting certain areas or living in close proximity to the site.
 In predicting radiological impacts to man, the concept of critical group is used.
 For a given source of radioactive discharges, this is the small number of members of the public who are likely to receive the highest radiation dose as a result of that source.
 By ensuring that the critical group is not exposed to unacceptable levels of radiation as a result of discharges, the wider population is also protected.
-Critical group methodology is used in two ways: prospectively to estimate the radiation dose that will be received by the critical group; and retrospectively to determine the actual dose that was received.)
+Critical group methodology is used in two ways: prospectively to estimate the radiation dose that will be received by the critical group; and retrospectively to determine the actual dose that was received.

-SEPA will take cognisance of any changes to government policy, legislation, European Directives, etc, that occur during the period over which the application is determined.
+SEPA will take cognisance of any changes to government policy, legislation, European Directives etc. that occur during the period over which the application is determined.